Anti-Greek sentiment: Turkey

-The Grey Wolves, a far-right organization associated with the Nationalist Movement Party (MHP), routinely demonstrate outside the Ecumenical Patriarchate of Constantinople in the Phanar district of Constantinople and burn the Patriarch in effigy.
+The Grey Wolves, a far-right organization associated with the Nationalist Movement Party (MHP), routinely demonstrate outside the Ecumenical Patriarchate of Constantinople in the Phanar district and burn the Patriarch in effigy.
 In October 2005 they staged a rally and proceeding to the gate they laid a black wreath, chanting "Patriarch Leave" and "Patriarchate to Greece", inaugurating the campaign for the collection of signatures to oust the Ecumenical Patriarchate from Constantinople.
 As of 2006 the Grey Wolves claimed to have collected more than 5 million signatures for the withdrawal of the Patriarch and called on the Turkish government to have the patriarch deported to Greece.

-In 2020, the Turkish government converted the Hagia Sophia Museum (one of the oldest and largest Orthodox churches in the world, then a mosque, then a museum) in Constantinople into a mosque despite it being a protected UNESCO World Heritage Site.
-The same year, the Chora Church in Constantinople, another UNESCO World Heritage Site, which was converted into a mosque during the Ottoman era, and which became a museum in 1945, was converted back into a mosque by the Turkish government.
-In similar vein, the Turkish government converted the Ortahisar Ayasofya Museum (a former church and mosque, and later a museum) in Trebizond into a mosque in 2013; though the mosque had not been let for being used until 2020 due to the restoration activities since 2018.

 United States

 In the early 20th century Greeks in the United States were discriminated against in many ways.
 In 1904 Greek immigrants, unaware of labor conditions and largely inexperienced, served as strikebreakers during a strike in Chicago diesel shops.
 This fueled anti-Greek sentiment among union members.
 Three Greek immigrants were killed during a riot in 1908 in McGill, Nevada.
 On February 21, 1909, a major anti-Greek riot took place in South Omaha, Nebraska.
 The Greek population was forced to leave the city, while properties owned by Greek migrants were destroyed.
 Greeks were viewed with particular contempt in the Mormon stronghold of Utah.
-The local press characterized them as "a vicious element unfit for citizenship and as ignorant, depraved, and brutal foreigners."
+The local press characterized them as "a vicious element unfit for citizenship" and as "ignorant, depraved, and brutal foreigners."
 Anti-Greek riots occurred in Salt Lake City in 1917 which "almost resulted" in lynching of a Greek immigrant.
 In 1922, as a response to the anti-Greek nativist xenophobia by the Ku Klux Klan (KKK), the American Hellenic Educational Progressive Association (AHEPA) was founded, which sought to Americanize the Greek immigrant in America.

-In Montgomery County, Maryland, a suburban county bordering Washington, D.C., some property deeds for houses included discriminatory covenants to exclude Greek-Americans prior to the passage of the Fair Housing Act of 1968.
+In Montgomery County, Maryland, a suburban county bordering Washington, D.C., some property deeds for houses include discriminatory covenants that excluded Greek-Americans prior to the passage of the Fair Housing Act of 1968.

-In December 2014 MTV aired the first episode of its new reality show Growing Up Greek.
+In December 2014, MTV aired the first episode of its new reality show Growing Up Greek.
 It was immediately denounced by Greek Americans and characterized as "stereotype-laden" and "offensive".
 The American Hellenic Educational Progressive Association (AHEPA) called for it to be canceled.

+In recent years, anti-Greek sentiment has emerged within neopagan communities through efforts to redefine Hellenism as a modern pagan religion.
+This usage of either "Hellenismos" or "Hellenism" as a religion and religious identity is considered objectionable and harmful towards Greek identity.
+In an interview in Tablet magazine, American independent scholar Angelo Nasios explained that: "Hellenism refers simply to Greekness.
+Recontextualizing it within a religious framework ... can cause confusion for outsiders, and untethers the tradition from its ethnic and historical origins."
+Nasios is also quoted saying elsewhere that: "Hellenism is not a religious label for Greeks (Hellenes).
+Rather, it is a word that expresses a multitude of elements that constitute our identity.
+Hellenism or Hellenismos refers to our entire ethnos and the diaspora."